CUTR-at-USF/gtfs-realtime-validator/README.md

 ## Docker
 ### Setup
 1. Download and install [Docker](https://docs.docker.com/get-started/)
-2. Pull the [latest Docker image for this project](https://github.com/orgs/MobilityData/packages/container/package/gtfs-realtime-validator).
-For example, `docker pull ghcr.io/mobilitydata/gtfs-realtime-validator` for the latest snapshot version of the validator.
+2. `docker pull ghcr.io/mobilitydata/gtfs-realtime-validator` to get the latest snapshot version of the validator.
+You can look at other Docker images for this project [here](https://github.com/orgs/MobilityData/packages/container/package/gtfs-realtime-validator).

 Or, build the image yourself using the following:

 `docker build -t gtfs-realtime-validator .`

-Then, run with:
+### Run

 `docker run -p 8080:8080 ghcr.io/mobilitydata/gtfs-realtime-validator`